Enrolling to vote

 If you reside in the city and are not already on the state electoral roll, you need to complete an enrolment form available at the post office, the offices of the Western Australian Electoral Commission or online on the Australian Electoral Commission website.

 The city encourages all local residents to have their say by voting.
-To check if you are correctly enrolled on the resident roll, visit the Western Australian Electoral Commission's website.
+To check if you are correctly enrolled on the residents' roll, visit the Western Australian Electoral Commission's website.

 If you have recently moved to the district and are already on the state electoral roll, you will need to complete a change of address form in order to vote in City of Subiaco elections.
 A form can be completed online on the Western Australian Electoral Commission website.